Education Levels of Adults, by Race/Ethnicity

 How are Cayuga and Seneca counties performing?

 Education levels varied across racial and ethnic groups in the counties, though most groups were too small to report reliable figures.
-In 2006–10, 19% of white residents in both counties had a bachelor’s or higher degree, below state (excluding NYC) and national levels.
-In both counties, nearly 50% of African American residents lacked a high school diploma, compared to just over a third of Hispanic residents and 15% or less of whites, though these figures appear to reflect the state prison populations in both counties.
+In 2007-11, 19% of white residents in both counties had a bachelor's or higher degree, below state (excluding NYC) and national levels.
+In Cayuga, 45%, of African American residents lacked a high school diploma, compared to 44% of Hispanic residents.
+In Seneca, over 60% of African American residents and 34% of Hispanic residents lacked a high school diploma.
+In both counties, 14% or less of whites lacked a high school diploma, though these figures appear to reflect the state prison populations in both counties.

 Notes about the data